-Master of Arts in Counseling, Mental Health Counseling
+Master of Arts in Counseling, Clinical Mental Health Counseling

 University of the Rockies is no longer accepting applications for its Colorado Springs location.
 All programs previously offered in Colorado Springs will be offered in Denver, with projected start dates in August 2014.
 This transition will not affect online programs.
 Please call Denver Admissions at 303.446.5867 for more information.